collibra/terraform-provider-data-access/docs/resources/grant.md

 page_title: "collibra-data-access_grant Resource - collibra_data_access"
 subcategory: ""
 description: |-
-  The resource for representing a Collibra Data Access Grant access control.
+  The resource for representing a role in Collibra Data Access.
+  -> Note: In Collibra Data Access, grants are called roles.
 ---

 # collibra-data-access_grant (Resource)

-The resource for representing a Collibra Data Access Grant access control.
+The resource for representing a role in Collibra Data Access.
+-> **Note:** In Collibra Data Access, grants are called roles.

 ## Example Usage